ppy/osu-wiki/news/2020/2020-11-21-new-featured-artist-i-love-you-orchestra.md

 We've managed to round up **9** head-bangable tracks from the band's *Trigger* album, all available from their [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/117).

 Curious how they translate to mapping?
-Thanks to ::Mirash::{ user=2841009 }, [Leader](https://osu.ppy.sh/users/631530), and ::Hinsvar::{ user=1249323 } of the [Mappers' Guild](/wiki/Community/Mappers_Guild), you can test out the full range of the 1 to 7 star spectrum in the showcase mapset below!
+Thanks to ::Mirash::{ user=2841009 }, ::Leader::{ user=631530 }, and ::Hinsvar::{ user=1249323 } of the [Mappers' Guild](/wiki/Community/Mappers_Guild), you can test out the full range of the 1 to 7 star spectrum in the showcase mapset below!

 Open your ears to some samples of their work: